 … can make your dog more susceptible to bladder infections.

-Your holistic vet will help to rule out another health issue in your dog first … as it may be the reason why she’s having bladder troubles.
-That’s why urinalysis is so important.
+Your holistic vet will help to rule out another health issue in your dog.

 A Closer Look At Your Dog’s Bladder Health

-A first morning urine sample lets your vet know how well her kidneys are working overnight.
+Try to catch your dog’s first pee of the day before your appointment.
+A first morning urine sample lets your vet know how well her kidneys work overnight.

-So let’s look at the components of the urinalysis, and see what they can show us … in addition to her physical exam, signs of illness, and other lab tests.
+So let’s look at the components of the urinalysis, and see what they can show you … in addition to her physical exam, signs of illness, and other lab tests.

 1 – Collection Method

-The vet clinic will record how you collect your dog’s urine sample, as it can change some of the results.
+The vet clinic will record how you collected your dog’s urine sample, as it can affect some of the results.

 When you collect a sample at home in a clean container it collects material from all parts of the urinary tract.
-In your female dog, this includes the urethra and vulva, if you have a male dog it includes his urethra and prostate.
+In your female dog, this includes the urethra and vulva.
+In a male dog it includes his urethra and prostate.

 It might sound silly but some dogs get a bit of stage fright when you try to catch a sample at home.
-The good thing is that if this happens to you … your vet can grab a sample for you at her appointment.
+If this happens to you … your vet can grab a sample for you at her appointment.

 Your vet can collect a sterile sample called a cystocentesis.
-She’ll use a needle to poke through your dog’s body wall right to her bladder.
+She’ll insert a needle through your dog’s body wall right into her bladder.
 This may lead to a few red blood cells on her test … but your vet will note that.